 Running a website is not free, unfortunately.
 There are costs involved – including hosting infrastructure, writer, travel and event expenses, and buying coffee and collectibles – so we’re sorry to say that you might see some ads on Thumbsticks.

-Those ads will typically be one of three types:
+Those ads will typically be one of four types:

 These are the banners that you may see around the site.
 We try to make them unobtrusive where we can, and displaying them helps to earn us some revenue.
 The display of these ads is in no way connected to the editorial content of Thumbsticks, but because of the ad technologies used (designed to better serve relevant ads to site visitors) they may pertain to similar subject matter.